 Everyone knows you can’t succeed without discipline, yet few possess it.
-Here are 5 steps to developing more of it.
+Here are 5 steps to develop more of it.

 Recently I was sitting in a restaurant in Munich, staring in resignation as my wine glass was refilled another time despite my protestations.
 It had been a long day of sitting through meetings, punctuated by breaks where we were plied with finger foods and coffee, followed by lunch, and then more sitting, and then after-meeting […]